Shaukat Aziz: Post-premiership

+He remains active on economic issues and harshly criticised the International Monetary Fund (IMF) for failing to show leadership during the 2008 financial crisis.
+While attending the international business conference at Philippines, Aziz maintained that: "This global institution (IMF) which is supposed to look at everything going on was not even in the room where meetings are going on".

+Legal case

 On 30 October 2011, Aziz directed a letter sent from Dubai to the Provincial Police Office to Balochistan High Court stating "he had been mentioned in the FIR registered at the Dera Bugti Police Station on 13 October 2009, which alleged that then president Pervez Musharraf used him as part of Akbar Bugti case in which the latter committed suicide during a military operation.".
 Aziz maintained that he was informed of "unfortunate event" through the televised media.
 Aziz later stated in television that Akbar Bugti died in a military operation during the night of 25/26 August 2008.

+Wealth

 On 5 November 2017, Aziz appeared on the Paradise Papers leaks.
 The leaks claimed that he was linked with the Antarctic Trust, which was set up by Aziz himself.
 This trust was neither declared by him as prime minister nor as finance minister.
 Aziz, a former Citibank executive, told the ICIJ he had set the trust up for estate planning purposes and that the funds had come from his employment at Citibank.
 An internal Appleby document raised concerns about warrants issued for him in connection with the killing of a local leader.
 Aziz dismissed both the murder charge and the allegations of financial impropriety.